 Adoration – Start by recognizing and acknowledging the greatness and goodness of God.
-Praise keeps your eyes fixed on God.
-Starting with a heart full of worship reminds you just who you’re praying to and what great power He has to answer your prayers
+Starting with a heart full of worship reminds you just who you’re praying to and what great power He has to answer your prayers.

 Confession – Confess your sin to God.
-Tell God you’re sorry for where you’ve fallen short, where your actions haven’t lived up to His expectations, when you haven’t done something you should have.
-Then, ask God’s forgiveness and help to do better next time.
+Tell God you’re sorry for where you’ve fallen short and ask God’s forgiveness and help to do better next time.

 Thanksgiving – Thank God for working in your life and for all of His blessings.
-Make sure to keep your eyes open for all the blessings God has given you.
 If you aren’t seeing them, start small – thank God for the sunrise, for a pretty flower you see, for the food on your table.
 As you begin to look for blessings, you’ll be amazed at just how many you’ll find.

 Supplication - Ask God for your specific requests for yourself and others.
-Share what’s on your heart and where you need God’s help, guidance, and healing.
-Pray about the needs others have shared with you and come along beside them in prayer.
-This is the time to lay it all with God and fully open your heart.
-As you pray, though, prepare your heart to accept God’s response to these prayers.
+As you pray, prepare your heart to accept God’s response to these prayers.
 Know he may not answer in the way you expect or wish, but he will answer in his way, in his timing, and to his glory.
 Submit your heart to God – “not my will, God, but yours be done.